-From the three applications, the second, providing heat & cold, has been the one which traditionally have more difficulties for being provide with renewable.
+From the three applications, the second, providing heat & cold, has been the one which traditionally has more difficulties for being provided with renewable.

-Due to its climatology, in Castilla y León, is particularly relevant the use of energy for heating.
+Due to its climatology, Castilla y León is particularly relevant to the use of energy for heating.

-If it is joined that idea, plus the work done so far in renewables´ planning, it arise logical that is the right time for a specific strategy focus on boosting renewable technologies for thermal uses.
-This programme has been called “Thermal Renewable Energy Program of Castilla y León 2015-2030”.
+If it is joined that idea, plus the work done so far in renewables´ planning, it arises logically that is the right time for a specific strategy to focus on boosting renewable technologies for thermal uses.
+This programme has been called the “Thermal Renewable Energy Program of Castilla y León 2015-2030”.

-Therefore the Castilla y León strategy for thermal renewables is supported by the European project RES HC SPREAD, which look exactly the same for the six participating European regions, developing strategies to increase the presence of renewable energies in the consumption of heating and cooling in their regions.
+Therefore, the Castilla y León strategy for thermal renewables is supported by the European project RES HC SPREAD, which looks the same for the six participating European regions, developing strategies to increase the presence of renewable energies in the consumption of heating and cooling in their regions.
 This RES Heating and Cooling Strategic Actions Development Project (RES HC SPREAD) project is cofinanced by the Intelligent Energy Programme.

 This project mainly introduces three distinctive features, very interesting for the sector: -territorialized analysis maps based on energy demand.

-On the other hand in Castilla y León we will continue with this working group system called CGC (Country Governance Committee) in order to assure that there is a future monitoring of the thermal renewable strategy implementation.
+In addition, Castilla y León will continue with this working group system called CGC (Country Governance Committee) to assure that there is future monitoring of the thermal renewable strategy implementation.